 - John Bowlby

-- Tiger & Fox argues that HUMAN BEHAVIOUR IS BASED ON HUMAN BIOGRAMMER.
-The biogrammar in a genetically based programme which pre- disposses mankind to behave in certain ways, because of this Tiger & Fox argue that compared to women, men are more aggressive and dominant.
+- Tiger & fox argues that human behaviour is based on human biogrammer.
+The biogrammar in a genetically based programme which pre- disposses mankind to behave in certain ways, because of this tiger & fox argue that compared to women, men are more aggressive and dominant.
 Their characteristics are genetically based, in particular they result from difference in male & female.
-There differences are due partly to genetic in inherent men’s primate ancestors, partly to a genetic adoption to a way of life.
-And in that way, male dominance is a sex linked characteristic.
+Their differences are due partly to genetic in inherent men’s primate ancestors, partly to a genetic adoption to a way of life.
+And in that way, male dominance is a sex-linked characteristic.
 They have studied hunting societies and found such experiences.
 They argue that male and female, adopted to a sexual division of labour in a hunting society in a different way.
 Compared to cultural change, genetic change is slow – thus male & female biogrammar of a hunting society is in existence.
-Therefore, the division of labour is sex based.
+Therefore, the division of labour is sex based

 - T. Parsons: Parsons has described two important functions in isolated nuclear family:

 - For socialization to be effective, a close warmth and supportive group is essential.
 Parsons characterizes women’s role in family as expressive.
 It means she provides warmth, security and emotional support to her husband as well.
 Men’s role is instrumental which leads stress and anxiety, the expressive female relieves the tension by providing him with love, consideration and understanding.
 Parsons argues that for the family to operate effectively as a social system there must be a clear cut division of labour.

 - John Bowlby: He has provided the explanation as Parsons.
 According to him, it is essential for the mental health that the infant and young child should experience a warm, intimate and continuous relationship with his mother.
 Bowlby’s argument implies that there is a genetically based, psychological need for close and intimate mother-child relationship.
 It means, the division of labour is sex based.